matthew-tyler/RubiksCube/README.md

-# Rubiks Cube in Three.js
+# Rubik's Cube in Three.js

 A little exploration into Three.js and 3d in general.
 I put together a simple Rubik's cube, with the intent to have it playable and maybe write some cube solving algorithms.